What if we didn’t fear birth?

 If there is to be an understanding of the natural birth process without interruption, where do we find examples to learn from?
 To my knowledge, there are few resources on the subject of natural labor that are available to the public.
 There are books, stories of personal experience, and short videos that focus mostly on the actual birth itself, but not the labor.
 Mainstream media portrayals of birth don’t help.
 It is rare to find a movie that presents labor without a rush to the hospital, the comedic bit of a wife crushing her husband’s hand, screaming, and the doctor counting out pushes before a baby that looks three months old appears on screen.
 It is the same old, tired story, and while most people don’t always believe what they see on the TV, it does indicate that our culture accepts a representation of birth that creates fear and anxiety.

-Recently, I was introduced to an unreleased film called Of Woman Born that is dedicated to the experience of undisturbed labor and birth from beginning to end.
+Recently, I was introduced to an unreleased film called These Are My Hours that is dedicated to the experience of undisturbed labor and birth from beginning to end.
 The trailer of the film shows a slow, intimate experience with labor and a mother’s insights throughout the process.
 Hopefully, its release will shine a light on the need for our medical community to acknowledge the validity — not oddity — of an undisturbed birth experience.

 Having a baby is an incredibly profound event that opens the gateway to parenthood.
 In tandem with the rising rate of maternal deaths, it is no wonder that such a process is the center of heated discussion.
 When the debate elevates, it is beneficial to remember the root of the issue in its simplest form: What is our expectation of birth and how do we learn to trust the process again?

-For more information on the film, visit ofwomanbornfilm.com
+For more information on the film, visit thesearemyhours.com/